AlySnyder/Taskinator/README.md

 # Taskinator
-My take on a Kanban blard
+My take on a Kanban board.